-The big difference is Programmatic deals one on one between a publisher and advertiser However the ads are distributed automatically through the platforms outlined above.
+Programmatic deals occur one on one between a publisher and an advertiser.
+However, the platforms outlined above automatically distribute the ads.

 RTB on the other hand is accomplished on a much larger scale, with potentially thousands of publishers competing for one publisher ad unit.
 For that reason, RTB can be affordable and easier to execute but programmatic is direct and yield more high-quality ads.

 Programmatic is an informational tool that helps advertisers decide if they are interested in purchasing inventory space.
 RTB is one way to purchase.
 It is possible for an advertiser to use programmatic without using RTB, whereas programmatic direct is a term that applies to more traditional buying with the use of programmatic technology.

 One minor issue, like all new technology, has to be pulled along the way because programmatic and RTB is a partnership between publisher and advertiser, the buy side and the sell side, the technology has to be in place in order for the exchange to go smoothly.
 Publishers looking to stay up to speed in this tech industry should investigate the benefits of Programmatic and RTB as a means of selling their ad inventory to advertisers.
 The goal of every publisher is to increase ad revenues and these two technologies will definitely take you there.